thomasebsmith/recurrent/README.md

 ## Features
  - An easy-to-read main screen listing your activities for the day
- - Activity templates to make it easy to schedule similar activities
+ - Activity templates to make it simple to schedule similar activities

 ## Version History
 ##### v0.1 (in development)
  - Users can now create and schedule activities
  - Users can view their scheduled activities easily
+ - Support for MacOS and iOS

 ## Future Versions
 ##### v0.2